tpicaud/put-blockchain-implementation/README.md

 ## 3. Run the wallet

 Simply run ```python3 wallet/main.py``` in a separate terminal.
-The wallet is provided with a CLI that you can use to interact with the blockchain.
+The wallet provides a CLI that you can use to interact with the blockchain.
 The commands are the following :
 - ```help```
     See commands
 - ```create```